Xilinx/Vitis_Accel_Examples/cpp_kernels/plram_access/details.md

 PLRAM Access
 =============
-This example demonstrates how `PLRAM` feature of the SDx memory subsystem and how they integrate with the SDx design process.
+This example demonstrates how `PLRAM` feature of the Vitis memory subsystem and how they integrate with the Vitis design process.

 PLRAM is small shared memory which is built using the on-chip memory resources of the FPGA fabric.
 It is intended to provide a small amount of data storage that application kernels can share and access rapidly(lowest latency).
-PLRAM behaves just like the DDR memory resources managed by the SDx memory subsystem.
+PLRAM behaves just like the DDR memory resources managed by the Vitis memory subsystem.

 PLRAM can be assigned to a buffer by using `--sp` option in the kernel linking stage.